Prostitution in Nigeria: Sexual practices in pre-colonized Nigeria

 Young girls were put in confinement for some time depending on the wealth of their families, and received visits from older women who fed and taught them laws of the land and marital duties.
 Among these duties were child care, cleaning, sewing, cooking, and how to act in front of one's husband.
-Along with this, girls were given information about sexual crimes, adultery, and premarital sex, which were punishable by death by Ekpo nka Aqwo, a deity who punishes cheating women.
+Along with this, girls were given information about sexual crimes, adultery, and premarital sex, which were punishable by death by Ekpo nko Aqwo, a deity who punishes cheating women.
 Often an unmarried girl was found out to be pregnant; she would undergo humiliation by being paraded through the streets naked, while villagers threw things or jeered.

+In Ancient Yoruba Kingdom, it was customary for the groom to show a white fabric soaked with the bride's blood as a proof of her virginity.
+This act brought respect and admiration from the groom's family, as it was an acknowledgement that the bride wasn't promiscuous.

 Although, chasity among young girls was placed with high regard, scholarly work reveals a variety of socially permissible sexual interactions outside marriage.
-An example of this is the act of polygamy.
+An example of this is the act of adultery.
 A study conducted by Delius and Glasier, concluded that marriage in African societies was less about asserting control over women's sexuality and more about making sure child births were consistent with efficient labor productivity.
 In Yoruba societies, women would marry other women into their families if they were infertile or had only a few children.
-In Lagos and other Yoruba communities, women were also allowed to have relationships with men outside their husbands (with their husbands approval).
-Men seeking illicit relationships would bring things such as meats, palm wines, and other monetary gifts to receive the husband's approval.

 During the mid to late 19th century concubinage, also became more widespread in Nigeria, due to the mass transportation of male slaves.
 Many of the young men who had not been taken for slavery were unable to pay high bride prices for women who held value for reproductive and economic roles.
 For men who did not have the financial means to marry, taking on women who were slaves was an accepted route.